razorblade23/SmartDarts_v2/README.md

 ### Initial Setup
 1. Power up your SBC and connect it to the local network.
-2. Launch the application and follow the guided initialization process to map the dartboard pins to the respective numbers.
+2. Launch the application and configure your dartboard thrue guided proccess.
 3. Once configured, you can select a game mode and add players to begin playing.

+### Initial setup without SBC
+1. A script in root dir called `sim_cli.py` can be used to simulate throwing darts in specified game.
+Game must be initialized, players added and game started.

 ---